Casheeew/learn-chinese/docs/preamble.md

 ## 1.1 Why do people fail to learn a language?

-Every New Year, millions of people set a resolution to learn a new language.
+Every New Years, millions of people set a resolution to learn a new language.
 They start with enthusiasm&mdash;signing up for language apps, buying textbooks, and proudly committing to their thousand-day Duolingo streaks.
 Yet, many fail to reach a high proficiency even after years of study.

 Why is this the case?
 Might their methods be fundamentally flawed, or is language learning simply just too hard?